April 5, 2019

 Miami the city that keeps the roof blazin’ sang Will Smith in 1998.
-Seventeen years later the city’s famous club scene is still regularly voted #1 in the country, propped up by a continual stream of A-listers, ever flashier venues and the affluent, see-and-be-seen crowds who flock here.
+Over two decades later the city’s famous club scene is still regularly voted #1 in the country, propped up by a continual stream of A-listers, ever flashier venues and the affluent, see-and-be-seen crowds who flock here.

 South Beach remains the heartbeat of it all.
-Ian Schrager’s Basement Miami at Miami Beach EDITION – complete with skating rink, bowling alley and dancefloor with massive disco ball and 70s lighting – is still the talk of the town eight months after opening.
-Moneyspinning megaclubs Mansion, Story and LIV at Fontainebleau feature high energy beats on a grand scale, with multiple rooms, superstar DJs and a revolving cast of celebs.
-Or dance barefeet on the sand at Nikki Beach with a global cast of hotshot models and jetsetters.
+Ian Schrager’s Basement Miami at Miami Beach EDITION – complete with skating rink, bowling alley and dancefloor with massive disco ball and 70s lighting – is still a talking point several years after opening.
+Moneyspinning megaclubs Story and LIV at Fontainebleau feature high energy beats on a grand scale, with multiple rooms, superstar DJs and a revolving cast of celebs.
+Or dance barefeet on the sand at Nikki Beach with a global line-up of hotshot models and jetsetters.

-There’s more to Miami than South Beach though, so head west over Biscayne Bay to Wynwood and the Design District for a more underground, less overtly glitzy vibe.
-Highlights include long-running cross-cultural music venue and dance club Electric Pickle; relentlessly hip and intimate Bardot with its zero photography policy and wide mix of sounds; Latin-focused and freshly refurbished Gavanna, and newish kid on the block House, who have a selfie station on the way in so you can satisfy (and then ditch) your narcissistic tendencies at the door.
+There’s more to Miami than South Beach though, so head west across Biscayne Bay to Wynwood and the Design District for a more underground, less overtly glitzy vibe.
+Highlights include long-running cross-cultural music venue and dance club Electric Pickle, sultry cocktail joint Racket with its underlit bar and potted palms, and the refurbished and Latin-focused Gavanna.

 The nights are balmy and the best breezes can be found up high.
-Located on the 16th floor with glittering views of the Downtown/Brickell skyline, Area 31 at Epic Hotel is best known for its seafood, but its weekday Happy Hour (Mon-Thurs, 5-8pm) is one of the best – and best value – in town.
-Also in Brickell is LVL25 at Conrad Miami; a lesser-known spot popular with business travellers and those in search of a quieter vibe, and the insanely swanky FIFTY Miami Ultra Lounge at Viceroy Miami, with its private pool and Asian-inspired interiors on the 50th floor.
+Located on the 16th floor with glittering views of the Downtown/Brickell skyline, Area 31 at Epic Hotel is best known for its seafood, but its weekday Happy Hour (Mon-Thurs: 5-7pm, Friday: all night) is one of the best – and best value – in town.
+Also in Brickell is The Bar at Level 25 at Conrad Miami; a lesser-known spot popular with business travellers and those in search of a quieter vibe.

 f you’re looking for a place where the art of mixology is taken way more seriously than the dress code, read on.
-Despite the focus on hedonistic partying, Miami does have a good crop of speakeasy-style lounges and low key venues to explore, starting with the hand shaken, Tiki-inspired cocktails at The Rum Line at Loews; the softly-lit comfort of 1930s House at Thompson Miami Beach, and the jazzy late-night vibe of Downton neighbourhood favourite The Corner.
+Despite the focus on hedonistic partying, Miami does have a good crop of speakeasy-style venues and low key lounges to explore, starting with the secret bar at the back of Bodega Taqueria y Tequila and the jazzy late-night vibe of Downton neighbourhood favourite The Corner.

-Further afield, head to no-cover Blackbird Ordinary in Brickell for speciality cocktails that won’t break the bank; the recently re-opened Ball & Chain in Little Havana for Cuban-inspired drinks and outstanding fish tacos, or back to the beach for the much raved-about Broken Shaker at the Freehand in Mid-Beach, where the James Beard-nominated cocktails are made with elixirs, botanicals and infusions from around the world.
+Further afield, head to no-cover Blackbird Ordinary in Brickell for speciality cocktails that won’t break the bank; the swingin’ Ball & Chain in Little Havana for live music, salsa dancing, Cuban-inspired drinks and outstanding fish tacos, or back to the beach for the much raved-about Broken Shaker at the Freehand in Mid-Beach, where the James Beard-nominated cocktails are made with elixirs, botanicals and infusions from around the world.